Sultan al-Atrash: Role in the Arab revolt

-Sami Pasha used military force and trickery and succeeded at last in occupying Jabal el Druze.
+Sami Pasha used military force and trickery and succeeded at last in occupying Jabal al-Druze.
 He sent hundreds of young Druze to fight in the Balkans, Sultan among them.
-However, during the first World War, the Ottomans left Jabal el Druze in peace as they feared rebellion.
+However, during the first World War, the Ottomans left Jabal al-Druze in peace as they feared rebellion.
 Sultan was then able to get in touch with Pan-Arab movements and especially with the Arab Revolt in Hijaz.
-As the revolt started he raised the Arab flag on the citadel of Salkhad and on his own house.
+As the revolt started, he raised the Arab revolt flag on the citadel of Salkhad and on his own house.